 The catch is that at the moment, wireless syncing to mobile still only works with a very limited number of devices.
-If you don't own an iPhone 4S, iPhone 5, Galaxy S3, Galaxy S4 or Galaxy Note 2, then you're out of luck on the phone front.

 While this is currently a major frustration for Android users, there is good news on that front with Google announcing Bluetooth Smart support as part of the OS, which should theoretically give Bluetooth 4.0 syncing support to a much wider range of devices.

 Support for the Flex has also arrived on Windows Phone 8.1 devices, which is welcome news for all the Live Tile lovers out there.